NLog/NLog.github.io/_posts/2025-04-29-nlog-6-0-major-changes.md

 - NetworkWrites - Replaced by KeepFileOpen.

 Alternative options for replacing `ConcurrentWrites = true`:
-- Use the new nuget-package [NLog.Targets.AtomicFile](https://www.nuget.org/packages/NLog.Targets.AtomicFile) where AtomicFileTarget uses atomic file-appends and supports Windows / Linux with NET8.
+- Use the new nuget-package [NLog.Targets.AtomicFile](https://www.nuget.org/packages/NLog.Targets.AtomicFile) where AtomicFileTarget uses atomic file-appends and supports Windows / Linux with NET8 (Remember changing to `xsi:type="atomfile"`)
 - Change to use `KeepFileOpen = false` where file is opened / closed when writing LogEvents.
 For better performance then consider to also use `<targets async="true">`.
 - Update FileName to include suffix `_${appdomain:format=short}_${processid}` to support IIS that can juggle multiple AppDomains during recycle of app-pools.